hans-thomas/lyra/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/hans-thomas/lyra)
 ![StyleCi](https://github.styleci.io/repos/681052866/shield?style=plastic)

-Lyra is a payment gateway that supports offline purchase as well.
+Lyra is a payment package that supports offline purchase as well.
 There are two defined gateway by default, but you can implement your own gateway(s).

 ## Installation